Are you an adviser? Go to Unbiased Pro

 • Even with the most experienced fund manager at the helm, there’s no guarantee you’ll be protected against losses or achieve your desired returns

-As with any investment, there are downsides to OEICs.
+Just as you would find with any investment, there are downsides to OEICs.

 As with any fund that spreads your investments across companies and asset classes, past performance never guarantees your future returns.